 Kitesurfing can be done on the open sea, lakes, or lagoons.
 There are many different places to practice Kitesurfing.
 As previously stated, learning will be more accessible in shallow water, where you can always step on the bottom.

-Without a doubt, learning how and where to put the boards on and recover them when you lose it will be easier in shallow water; nevertheless, for the same reason, you may become pampered and fail to learn how to retrieve the board using the body-drag method when you lose it.
-As a result, kiting in deepwater locations may make you feel uncomfortable.
-Also, when you crash or fall in shallow water, it's simpler to hit bottom, and there's a greater risk of impediments or dangers lurking underneath the (i.e., sea urchins).
-Before entering, always remain where the water is at minimum knee-high and question the locals about the area.
+Undoubtedly, learning how and where to place the board on and recover it when lost will be easier in shallow water.
+However, for the same reason, you may become spoiled and fail to learn how to retrieve the board using the body-drag method when lost.
+Therefore, kiting in deepwater locations may make you feel uncomfortable.
+Additionally, when you crash or fall in shallow water, it's easier to hit the bottom, and there's a greater risk of obstacles or dangers lurking underneath (e.g., sea urchins).
+Before entering the water, always stay where the water is at least knee-high and ask the locals about the area.

 Your progress may be slowed because reclaiming the board each time you lose it will require more work.
 At first, even a meter gap from you could be challenging.
-On the other side, deepwater ensures that you never touch the bottom of any impediments beneath the water's surface, and it challenges you to master the upwind body-drag method to save your board.
+On the other hand, deep water ensures that you never touch the bottom or encounter any impediments beneath the water's surface, and it challenges you to master the upwind body-drag method to save your board.
 Newbies who have trained in deep water are more likely to be self-sufficient.

-If, on the other hand, the training usually begins on a boat, you may find yourself struggling to launch, land, and maintain the kite on the ground, which is where the majority of the mishaps occur.
-As a result, a Kite course should preferably contain a portion on the ground.
+If, on the other hand, the training usually begins on a boat, you may find yourself struggling to launch, land, and maintain the kite on the ground, which is where most of the mishaps occur.
+Therefore, a kite course should ideally include a part on the ground.

 A wide-open area, such as a beach, is more vulnerable to surges.
 It will generate crests (known as "chop") or waves on the water's surface, making water starting, riding, and going upwind a little more complicated.
 To ride through the chop, keep your legs comfortable and use them as "shock absorbers" as you glide through the crests.
 If the waves are enormous, everything becomes more complex, including learning to body-drag.
 It's not a good idea to learn to kite in the middle of a storm.